 Reexamine (Look back)

 Conduct a post-mortem.
-At SEI we’re big on performance measurement.
+At Service Express we’re big on performance measurement.
 We try to make sure that there is planning for everything that we do and that there’s a way to measure success and failure.
 We cannot effectively adjust if we don’t benchmark and measure.
 We identify process failures based on objective data, not on emotion.

 Reengineer (Look forward)

 Based on the post-mortem, make adjustments.
 Change those things that didn’t work well and keep those that did.